Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 If you notice your teen engaging in reassurance-seeking as a compulsion, Dr. McGrath recommends gently noting that your teen seems to be asking similar questions repeatedly, despite receiving the same answer.
 He suggests offering your teen a notebook to write down the answers you’ve already provided, so they can reference them later.
 If necessary, draw a firm boundary to let your teen know that you will not be discussing these questions further, while gently reminding them they can refer to their book.

 While the book might seem like its own form of reassurance, Dr. McGrath says a single set of written answers is typically not enough to satiate someone engaging in reassurance-seeking: “Nobody even looks at the book after a while because they’ve memorized [it].”
 Dr. McGrath warns that this kind of boundary-setting often results in pushback.
-It’s likely your teen will be dissatisfied with the notebook, and demand more reassurance.
-These conversations can be difficult to navigate, but Dr. McGrath says it can open up a bigger discussion about getting assessed by a therapist for OCD, and eventually seeking treatment.
+It’s likely your teen will be dissatisfied with the notebook and demand more reassurance.
+These conversations can be difficult to navigate, but Dr. McGrath says they can open up a bigger discussion about getting assessed by a therapist for OCD, and eventually seeking treatment.

 Find the right OCD therapist for you